Morocco vows to clear Polisario blockade of Western Sahara road | Law-Order

 Morocco vows to clear Polisario blockade of Western Sahara road

-In a statement, the Foreign Ministry said Morocco "had no other choice but to assume its responsibilities in order to put an end to the blockade ... and restore the free flow of civilian and commercial traffic".
-Morocco took over the desert territory in 1974 when Spanish rule there ended and considers the phosphate-rich region part of its own country.
+In a statement the Foreign Ministry said Morocco "had no other choice but to assume its responsibilities in order to put an end to the blockade ... and restore the free flow of civilian and commercial traffic".
+Morocco took over the desert territory in 1975 when Spanish rule there ended and considers the phosphate-rich region part of its own country.

 The Algeria-backed Polisario movement seeks independence for Western Sahara.
 Last month the U.N.
 Security Council passed resolution 2548 which called for a "realistic, practicable and enduring solution... based on compromise".